 Hunting

 Hunting is legal in the Russian Federation and Azerbaijan.
 It is presently not allowed in Georgia.
-In the Russian Federation, hunting of Caucasian chamois is permitted in Kabardin-Balkaria, Karachay-Cherkessia and North Ossetia-Alania, but is is largely incidental and usually connected with tur hunts.
+In the Russian Federation, hunting of Caucasian Chamois is permitted in Kabardin-Balkaria, Karachay-Cherkessia and North Ossetia-Alania, but is is largely incidental and usually connected with tur hunts.
 The season runs from August through November.
 In other Russian territories this subspecies is listed in the regional Red Data Books.
 The annual legal harvest in only around 15 individuals (Lomanova 2010).
 [5]

 Ecotourism